recolic/notebook/README.md

 Some note about deploying my website and other things.
 Github is indeed a good online markdown writer.

-I'm just making it public for convenience. **Please leave if you are not me.
-Commands here won't succeed without authorization.**
+I'm just making it public for convenience. **Commands here won't succeed without authorization.**

+If you want to deploy a similiar service, the following content may help.
+But be careful, this is not a guide, this is my private notebook.

 ## common